wp-plugins/learnpress/readme.txt

 LearnPress is a plugin to create a LMS website, to spread out course, or sell course.

 = How can I create a course? =
-You can check out "Documentation" in the LearnPress official site:
+You can check out "Documentation" in the [LearnPress official site](http://docs.thimpress.com/learnpress/).

 == Screenshots ==